JoudAlghumaiz/Object-Detection-OpenCV/README.md

 - Object Classification: Determines the category of each detected object (e.g., car, truck, bicycle, etc.).

+## How to Run
+### Prerequisites
+Ensure you have Python and Visual Studio Code installed.
+Then, install the necessary libraries using the following commands:

+<pre><code>
+pip install opencv-python
+pip install matplotlib
+</code></pre>

+### Running the Code

+1. Clone or download the project files to your local machine.

+2. Open the project folder in Visual Studio Code.

+3. Run the main script (typically main.py or Object_Detection.ipynb).

 ## Results
 - Image Object Detection